 Drug interactions can thwart Parkinson’s treatment

 Please check the resource section on our site for a direct links to the list of organizations and many others.
-These sites carry practical insight, cognizant pointers on on improving day-to day living with Parkinsons, medical news, comprehensive information on treatment, symptoms and prevention, physician referrals in addition to pertinent information on managing the severe effects of Parkinson' disease and a wealth of knowledgable information.
+These sites carry practical insight, practical pointers on on improving day-to day living with Parkinsons, medical news, treatment, symptoms and prevention, physician referrals and pertinent information on managing the severe effects of Parkinsons.nd a wealth of knowledgable information.
 Keep in mind the best possible tools to fight the daily reality of living with Parkinson's is to become very educated about the disease